Change Diagram Creation Time in Metadata with GroupDocs Java

 Installation Instructions

-Direct Download Users: After downloading the JAR from GroupDocs, include it in your project’s classpath.
+Direct Download Users: After downloading the JAR from GroupDocs, add it to your project’s classpath.

 License Acquisition